-Apply this template by invoking Configure Computer Now command from the context menu.
+Apply this template by selecting Configure Computer Now command from the context menu.

-Check that the user has the rights to manage the Spooler service
+Now you check that the user has the rights to manage the Print Spooler service.

 Service Permissions Management Using GPO

-If you have to grant permissions to users to start/stop a service on a number of computers, it’s easier to use GPO features.
+If you have to grant permissions to users to start/stop a service on a number of computers, it’s easier to use Group Policy (GPO) features:

-- Create a new GPO or edit the existing one, assign it to the necessary container with the computers in Active Directory.
-Go to Computer configuration -> Windows Settings -> Security Settings -> System Services.
+- Create a new GPO or edit the existing one, link it to the necessary container (OU) with the computers in Active Directory.
+Go to Computer configuration -> Windows Settings -> Security Settings -> System Services;

-- Wait till the GPO is applied on client computers and make sure if the service permissions have been applied.
+- Wait until the GPO is applied on client computers and make sure that the service permissions have been assigned.

 Using PowerShell to Assign Service Permissions